Picanha Meat, cooked on a skewer for a Brazilian Bbq

 Directly below picanha on the same primal is alcatra, the top sirloin.
 Below that is maminha, the bottom sirloin.
 Tri-tip comes from the same general neighborhood.
 All of them are excellent cuts that we rotate through our weekly menu at The Espeto Grill.
 Picanha is the one that anchors everything.
 It is on every plate, every Saturday, without exception.

-How Picanha is Cooked in Traditional Churrasco
+How Picanha Is Cooked in Traditional Churrasco

 Why It Tastes Different Than Any Steak You Have Had